-Beside the MSR Windburner and Jetboil Flash that Three Points of the Compass pulled from the gear boxes to play with recently, I already have four other, mostly smaller, gas stoves that I could consider for my long walk beginning in April.
+Beside the MSR Windburner and Jetboil Flash that Three Points of the Compass pulled from the gear boxes to play with recently, I have been looking at another four gas stoves I have that I could consider for my long walk beginning in April.
 There are two from Primus- a multifuel stove and a remote gas canister stove, also a couple of wee little canister top gas stoves.

 Primus Omnifuel 3289

 This stove has been taken on many car camping trip over the years as my family grew up but has never accompanied me on any more than the odd day hike.
 The Primus Omnifuel (8000 BTU) is an almost bomb proof, well made stove that can also be disassembled in the field if necessary to service or repair.
 While it is actually a multi-fuel stove, capable of running on petrol, paraffin or even diesel, I have tended to use Coleman Fuel (White Gas) which is a very pure 100% liquid petroleum naphtha.
 If not Coleman Fuel, then I have run it on canister gas, with which it works very well.
 It is a very stable, low to the ground stove with three wide pot supports.
 It is possible to get a fine simmer or roaring flame with the control knob, it sounds like a rocket when fully on.
 This type of stove should NEVER be used inside a tent as the fireball occasionally produced can be ‘interesting’.
 There are newer, more compact versions of this stove available now but mine works fine.
 While I have no idea what the new versions weigh, mine weighs a whopping 352g.
 It is a terrific stove but I don’t think this monster will be coming with me on my long walk later this year.